KenACollins/pugs-caretaker-game/README.md

 ### First Steps
 You will initially be greeted at the landing page.
 Click the "Let's Go" link to begin the game.

-Four pug cards will be loaded, each one including a photo, name, temperament, weight (in the 13-20 pound range), along with two buttons labeled "FEED ME" and "WALK ME".
+Four pug cards will be loaded, each one including a photo, name, temperament, weight (in the 13-20 pound range), along with two buttons labeled FEED ME and WALK ME.
 That is where YOU come in.
 Each time you feed the pug, it gains a half pound.
 Each time you walk the pug, it loses a quarter pound.
 Be careful about playing favorites because a pug can become unhealthy and die from neglect.

 ### Unhealthy Pugs
 The safe weight range for a pug is between 10-20 pounds inclusive.
 There are three situations that cause a pug to become unhealthy (and which trigger a "countdown to death" timer):